-Sarah Grosjean, who lives in Leesburg, Virginia, about 45 minutes from the Washington tragedy, hoped to arm her 5-year-old daughter with information when she talked to her.
+Sarah Grosjean, who lived in Leesburg, Virginia, about 45 minutes from the Washington tragedy, hoped to arm her then then-5-year-old daughter with information when she talked to her.

 Saxe said there are "no hard and fast rules" on the right age to talk to kids about tragedies.
 He said parents should take into account whether they think their kids will have heard about an event, but -- especially for middle and high schoolers -- parents should bring the subject up.

 "I think the most important thing is that the parent communicates a willingness to talk about this, an openness about it, that parents are really attuned to where their children are in this, even just asking a general question, 'Have you heard about this?' and see where your kid goes with that," Saxe said.

 Parents should also be mindful of what images their children are seeing on the news and make sure even older ones, who may be watching the nonstop coverage, aren't "flooded with images ... without any attempt to help make meaning for them or bring perspective to it because that could be very difficult," Saxe said.

 McFadden said she kept the television off immediately after the Navy Yard shootings but followed the latest developments via social media on her laptop.
 She knew she would be only so prepared when she ultimately had the conversation with her kids.